EamonNerbonne/ValueUtils/README.md

 A class deriving from `ValueObject<T>` implements `IEquatable<T>` and has `Equals(object)`, `Equals(T)`, `GetHashCode()` and the `==` and `!=` operators implemented in terms of their fields.

 ### Explicit usage
-You can also generate delegates for hashing and equality comparison for any type (also types in other assemblies you don't control).
+You can also use delegates (or an IEqualityComparer<>) for hashing and equality comparison for any type (also types in other assemblies you don't control).
 Given the following example class:
 ```C#
 class ExampleClass {
 	public string myMember;